System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 |---|---|---|---|

-| L1: Autocomplete | Predicts next lines as you type | 300ms | GitHub Copilot, Cursor |
+| L1: Autocomplete | Predicts next lines as the developer types | 300ms | GitHub Copilot, Cursor |

 | L2: Codebase Agent | Searches, reads, edits, tests across files | 10-60s | Cursor Agent, Copilot Agent, Claude Code |